ethanque/TheCompendium/README.md

 # TheCompendium
 Welcome to the Physics Compendium!

-This LaTeX project was originally created by E. Williams as study guide for the Physics GRE.
+This LaTeX project was originally created as study guide for the Physics GRE.
 It can be used as a tool for memorization, review, and reference.
 Please consider adding to it, especially if something strikes you as wrong or unclear.